-So why has no widely used production system, whether it be TEX or any other, started to use a global optimizing pagination algorithm up to now?
+Thus, why has no widely used production system, whether it be T_EX or any other, started to use a global optimizing pagination algorithm up to now?

-The answer is at least twofold: On one hand, due to the fact that pagination has to deal with unrelated input streams, the problems in this space are much harder than those in line breaking even though superficially they have a lot in common.
-As a result most of the research work so far has focused on experimenting with certain aspects only (with the possible exception of the work carried out by Jacobs et al. (2003)) and was less concerned in providing a production-ready solution initially.
-On the other hand typesetting requires much more than pagination and any generally usable system implementing a new pagination either needs to also provide all the features related to micro-typography (which is a huge undertaking) or it needs to integrate into an existing system like TEX or any commercial engine.
+The answer is at least 2-fold: On one hand, due to the fact that pagination has to deal with unrelated input streams, the problems in this space are much harder than those in line breaking, although superficially, they have a lot in common.
+As a result, most of the research work so far has focused on experimenting with certain aspects only (with the possible exception of the work carried out by Jacobs et al20) and was less concerned in providing a production-ready solution initially.
+On the other hand, typesetting requires much more than pagination, and any generally usable system implementing a new pagination either needs to also provide all the features related to micro-typography (which is a huge undertaking) or it needs to integrate into an existing system like $T{\rm E}X$ or any commercial engine.

-On the commercial side, the complexity of full or even only partial optimization was so far probably considered too high compared to any resulting benefits, and the open source T_EX system (while offering most aspects needed for high-quality typesetting5) is monolithic and so optimized for speed that it is very difficult to extend it or replace some of its algorithms.
+On the commercial side, the complexity of full or even only partial optimization was so far probably considered too high compared to any resulting benefits, and the open source T_EX system (while offering most aspects needed for high-quality typesetting[¶]) is monolithic and so optimized for speed that it is very difficult to extend it or replace some of its algorithms.